reynoldsnlp/2025F_DIGHT210/docs/lectures/lectures.md

 ### Lesson 1d: Math Operations
 - [Math Operations - Calculating with Python](1d_math.html) - Mathematical operators, order of operations, and assignment shortcuts

-## Unit 1 Combined Reading
-- [Unit 1a: Python Basics](unit_1/1a_reading.html) - Comprehensive overview of comments, print, variables, and math operations

 ---

 ## How to Use These Lectures